What Is A Globe Valve:

 Another distinction is that a ball valve has a rotating stem and ball horizontally.
 In contrast, a globe valve has a vertically moving stem and plug.
 The ball valve keeps the flow closed for an extended period.
 In high-pressure systems like fire hoses, a ball valve is more efficient.

 Ball valves are also more durable and perform well after many cycles.
 They are more reliable even after a lengthy period of misuse.
 Ball valves have a modest obstruction of their fluid and are thus quieter.
-Still, globe valves have a significant fluid obstruction and may become noisy after many years of operation.
+Still, globe valves have a significant fluid block and may become noisy after many years of operation.